firebase/firebase-ios-sdk/ReleaseTooling/Template/README.md

 # Firebase Apple SDKs

-This directory contains the full Firebase Apple distribution, packaged as static xcframeworks that include support for the iOS, tvOS, macOS, and Catalyst platforms.
+This directory contains the full Firebase Apple distribution, packaged as static xcframeworks that include support for the iOS, tvOS, macOS, watchOS and Catalyst platforms.

 # Integration Instructions